YutngHsiao/dat/README.md

-Trivago Data Science Code Documentation
+# Trivago Data Science Code Documentation
-YutingHsiao

-March 11, 2018

 Code Documentation
 This is an R Markdown document.
 Codes are done in R and Python tensorflow, tensorflow is for performance comparism of different models (SVM & Neural network).
 For more details please check my github https://github.com/YutngHsiao/dat.